 - 2 cups milk

 - Preheat oven to 350 degrees.
 Spray a 12-cup muffin pan with a non-stick spray.

 - Combine dry ingredients in a large bowl.

 - In a medium bowl, mash bananas and whisk with the remaining ingredients except for chocolate chips.

 - Add the banana mixture to the dry ingredients.

 - Stir in chocolate chips.

-- Divide evenly into prepared pan making sure each has about the same amount of liquid and oats.
+- Divide evenly into prepared muffin pan making sure each has about the same amount of liquid and oats.